PacoVu/havenondemand-python-v2.0/README.md

 *Parameter:*
 * jobID: the job ID returned from an Haven OnDemand API upon an asynchronous call.
+* callback: the name of a callback function, which the HODClient will call back and pass the response from server.

 *Response:*
 * Response from the server will be returned via the provided callback function